HomeMy WebLinkAboutO-25-06 Accessory Dwelling UnitsORDINANCE NO.O-25-06

 Accessory dwelling units shall not be counted towards maximum densitv.

 Amendment 2: Sec.
 54-2-7.23.
-Accessory dwelling units.
+Accessory dwelline units.

 for existing single-familv residences and in zoning districts where single-familv residences are

-(1) The leasing of the ADU for transient short-term rentals as defined in Section 54-2-7.22(I)(a).
+(I I The leasing of the ADU for transient short-term rentals_ as defined in Section 54-2-7.220)(a).

 54-2-7.21.

-from the ownershin of the single-family dwelling.
+from the ownership of the single-family dwelling.

 unit.

-(c) Reauirements.
+(c) Reauiremenrs.

-(1) Creation.
+0 ) Creation.
 An accessory dwelling unit may only be created through the following methods:

-i.
-Converting existing living area, attic, or garage:
+Converting existing living area attic. or garage;

 iii.
 Constructing a detached accessory dwelling unit on a lot with an existing single-family

-dwelling. or
+dwelling: or

 unit.

-on a combination of lots or parcels unified under a recorded unity of title document, and combined
+on a combination of lots or parcels unified under a recorded unity of title document. and combined

 into one tax parcel.
 One accessory dwelling unit is allowed per tax parcel.

-(5) The accessory dwelling unit shall use the same address as the principal structure.
+(5) The accessory dwelling unit shall use the same address as the principal structure..

-category as determined by Indian River County.
+category as determined by Indian River Countv.

 defined by Florida Statute 6163.31771. as amended from time to time.

-(d) Design Standards.
+(d) Desivn Standards.

 of the citv's residential neighborhoods: